-On May 5, 2016, the Board authorized a two-year share repurchase program pursuant to which the Company may repurchase up to \$10.0 million in shares of the Company's common stock.
+On May 4, 2017, the Board authorized a two-year share repurchase program pursuant to which the Company may repurchase up to \$10.0 million in shares of the Company's common stock.
+On May 2, 2018, the Board authorized a two-year extension of the share repurchase program.
+As a result of such extension, the share repurchase program will terminate on May 4, 2020.
 Repurchases under the Company's share repurchase program are made from time to time at management's discretion on the open market or through privately negotiated transactions in compliance with Rule 10b-18 under the Securities Exchange Act of 1934, as amended (the Exchange Act), subject to market conditions, applicable legal requirements and other relevant factors.
 Repurchases of common stock may also be made under a Rule 10b5-1 plan, which permits common stock to be repurchased when the Company might otherwise be precluded from doing so under insider trading laws.
 The share repurchase program does not obligate the Company to purchase any particular amount of common stock and may be suspended, modified or discontinued by the Company without prior notice.

-The following table summarizes share repurchase activity for the periods indicated (in thousands, except number of shares acquired and average per share cost):
+The following table summarizes share repurchase activity for the periods:

-Year ended Sep tember 30, 2017 2016 Total number of common shares acquired 30,000 67,970 Average price per common share acquired (including commissions)\$ 8.71 12.20 Total cost of common shares acquired \$ 262 829
+Year ended September 30, 2018 2017 Total number of common shares acquired 101,573 30,000 Average price per common share acquired (including commissions)\$ 5.72 8.71 Total cost of common shares acquired (in thousands)\$ 581 262

-During fiscal years 2017 and 2016, the Company reissued 25,447 and 10,300 treasury shares at a cost of \$0.3 million and \$0.1 million, respectively, to satisfy the issuance of common stock pursuant to the vesting of certain restricted stock unit awards and the award of stock grants.
-At September 30, 2017 and September 30, 2016, the Company held in treasury 62,223 and 57,670 shares, respectively, totaling approximately \$0.7 million and \$0.7 million, respectively.
+During fiscal years 2018 and 2017, the Company reissued 26,899 and 25,447 treasury shares at a cost of \$0.2 million and \$0.3 million, respectively, to satisfy the issuance of common stock pursuant to the vesting of certain restricted stock unit awards and the award of stock grants.
+At September 30, 2018 and September 30, 2017, the Company held in treasury 136,897 and 62,223 shares, respectively, totaling approximately \$1.0 million and \$0.7 million, respectively.